 20. Are there any big company initiatives/events coming up that would make this a high priority?

 If a prospect is not willing to commit to your timeline, it may be because their budget is unclear, a big company announcement is on the horizon, or a big industry event is approaching that would make your timeline very difficult to implement.

 So, ask questions like, the timeline appears to be a stumbling block for us.
 Is there an industry/company event coming up that may be causing to hesitate to peruse such an aggressive timeline?

 And if their answer is, Yes, I’m actually a little worried that my budget may be cut next week, then you know what the real objection is and also how to go forward from here.
 However, if their answer is, No, our company has a lot of red tapes right now, and I’m concerned that this timeline doesn’t reflect that.
 Even now, you’ve gotten to the heart of the real issue and can proceed from here.

 The reason for not buying is not always in your control.
 However, if you can overcome common sales objections by understanding the problems, needs and implications then you are well o your way to successful selling.

 Understanding your prospects is very important.
-And with the help of useful technologies and data you can clearly see your prospects on your website, web-pages they have visited and score their levels of interest in real-time, all of this will help you tailor your sales pitch.
+And with the help of useful technologies, data and email appending services you can clearly see your prospects on your website, web-pages they have visited and score their levels of interest in real-time, all of this will help you tailor your sales pitch and get more conversions.